diegoiast/fdbox/readme.md

 ## TODO - future development
  - There are commands that are available on Unix and DOS, but differ in syntax unsure how to handle.
+ - MSDOS: Using XMS swapping wold be good, using SPWNO would be epic (http://www.cs.cmu.edu/%7Eralf/files.html)